Top 15 Organizations that Help the Homeless

 - Builds social capital and confidence through sport and teamwork

-Catie’s Closet is one of the best charities for homelessness prevention in school-aged children.
+Catie’s Closet is one of the best charities for homelessness prevention in school-aged children and a leading example of charity organizations for homeless youth.
 It transforms unused spaces within schools into free, in-school stores where students facing poverty or homelessness can “shop” for clothing, toiletries, and other basic necessities.

 By eliminating barriers to attendance and promoting self-confidence, Catie’s Closet improves educational outcomes and mental health for thousands of students.
 As one of the few organizations that help homeless people through the lens of youth and education, Catie’s Closet addresses systemic poverty early and effectively.